robrollback/profyle_benchmarking/README.md

 ### February 28, 2018

-## Assessment of combination of callers of chromosome 9 of Ceph mixutre
+## Part 1: Assessment of combination of callers of chromosome 9 of Ceph mixture

 In this section we investigate the behaviour of combining callers and majority-rule filtering at various purity levels of insilico ceph mixture.
 Based on the assessement of individual callers from both the synthetic and insilico mixture: mutect2_3.8, strelka_2.9.6, vardict_1.4.8 and varscan2_2.4.3 were chosen.
 The expectations is that the addition of more callers should add value in terms of benchmarking metrics.